 Similar to MIL-STD-461F test method RS103, the EUT and its interconnecting cables and power leads are exposed to RF radiated fields in the frequency range of 100 MHz to 18 GHz.

-The second method uses a Reverberation Chamber, which requires a Field Uniformity Validation and Maximum Chamber Loading Verification prior to the first use of the chamber, or after any modifications.
+The second method uses a Reverberation Chamber, which requires a Field Uniformity Validation and Maximum Chamber Loading Verification before the first use of the chamber, or after any modifications.
 Field Uniformity measurements are performed with a 3-axis E-Field probe at up to nine different positions within the chamber.
-In addition, a passive, linear, monitor antenna is moved to different positions within the chamber to calibrate the monitor antenna for use prior to each test.
+Additionally, a passive, linear, monitor antenna is moved to different positions within the chamber to calibrate the monitor antenna for use before each test.
 This calibration allows the monitor antenna to be used to measure Chamber Q, Time Constant, and Test Level determination, during EUT testing.

 The RF power level required to achieve the desired test level for each test frequency is determined by injecting a known RF power level (typically 1 watt) into the chamber, and then measuring the field level inside the Reverb Chamber with the monitor antenna, after the EUT installed in the chamber.